In lesson one, we will examine the foundations of Interpersonal Communication. You will need to be familiar with:

 - Misconceptions of communication

 - Characteristics of a competent communicator.

 You can learn more about these concepts here: Interplay.
-Read through the information, be familiar with these concepts, then watch the first episode of Outlander on Starz, or read the first four chapters of Outlander (or both!).
+Read through the information, be familiar with these concepts, then watch episode 101 of Outlander on Starz, or read the first four chapters of Outlander (or both!).
 You may even want to make notes about the concepts and how they are depicted in the episode.

 Then, answer one or more of these questions in the comments below:

 - How are the social needs of communication met in this episode?
 Physical needs?
 Identity needs?
 Practical needs?
 Give specific examples.

 - How do Claire and the Highlanders represent the transactional model, particularly at the cabin?
 What noises are present?
 How do their environments affect this interaction?

 - What principles of communication are exhibited in the episode?
 Provide the principle and a specific scene.